EU backs use of Novo Nordisk's weight loss drug in adolescents

 The company did not indicate a timeline for its plans to launch the drug, already available in Denmark and Norway, in other EU countries.

-Earlier this year, the American Academy of Pediatrics also recommended use of weight-loss drugs in children aged 12 years or older.
+Earlier this year, the American Academy of Pediatrics also recommended use of weight-loss drugs in children aged 12 years or older, following the U.S. Food and Drug Administration's approval in December of the drug for that population.

-(Reporting by Radhika Anilkumar and Bhanvi Satija in Bengaluru and Nikolaj Skydsgaard in Copenhagen; Editing by Shinjini Ganguli)
+(Reporting by Radhika Anilkumar and Bhanvi Satija in Bengaluru and Nikolaj Skydsgaard in Copenhagen; Editing by Shinjini Ganguli, Kirsten Donovan)

 ((Radhika.Anilkumar@thomsonreuters.com;))